 - adequate for public use (no legal or privacy issues)

 Layers of Digital Media Identification#

 While we examined existing identifiers we discovered that there is often much confusion about the extent or coverage of what exactly is being identified by a given system.
 With our idea for a generic cross-media identifier we want to put special weight on being precise with our definitions and found it helpful to distinguish between “different layers of digital media identification".
 We found that these layers exist naturally on a scale from abstract to concrete.
-Our analysis also showed that existing standard identifiers only operate on one or at most two of such layers.
-The ISCC will be designed as a composite identifier that takes the different layers of media identification into consideration:
+Our analysis also showed that existing standard identifiers operate on one or at most two of such layers.
+The ISCC is designed as a composite identifier that takes the different layers of media identification into consideration: